magicmark/blog.larah.me/content/blog/never-say-it-didnt-work/index.md

 description: Be explicit when asking for technical support.
 ---

-When reporting a bug or issue, my simple rule is:
+When asking for help in a support channel, or filing an bug report ticket, my simple rule is:

 **Avoid the phrase “it didn’t work”**.